 5) Using Lambda Expressions

-Let us take an instance to demonstrate how to sort a vector using the Lambda Expressions in C++.
+Let's consider an example to illustrate how to arrange elements in a vector using Lambda Expressions in C++.

 Example